 “My message—one that not all parents are pleased to hear—is that your child’s eating is determined by the way you feed,” says Satter.
 “They depend on regular meals and snacks to know they will get fed.
 If they don’t know they will be fed and allowed to eat as much as they want at frequent and predictable times, they will eat as much as they can whenever they can.
 Their fear of going hungry will override their cues of hunger, appetite, and satisfaction and make them eat until they can hold no more.”

-Parents who want to raise healthy children must actively resist the cultural messages that children are not to be trusted with food and should be tightly controlled with rules like “no sugar,” “only organic food,” and “no soda.”
+Parents who want to raise healthy children must actively resist cultural messages.
+We must reject the idea that children are not to be trusted with food and should be tightly controlled.
+Parents need to forget rules like “no sugar,” “only organic food,” and “no soda.”

-Parents who restrict their kids’ food put their children at higher risk of overweight and eating disorders.
-This is because parental nurturing is synonymous with food.
+Parents who restrict their kids’ food put their children at higher risk of gaining weight and developing eating disorders.
+This is due to the complexity of weight, food, and eating.
 When our babies are born, the first thing we do is nurture them with food.
 Feeding our children is closely tied to loving our children.
-Our children are not able to separate their bodies from themselves, which is why parents who try to restrict a child’s body have the unintended consequence of the child feeling emotionally restricted.
+Our children cannot separate their bodies from themselves.
+This is why parents who try to restrict a child’s body accidentally restrict them emotionally.

-A child who feels insecure in their relationship with their parent will develop all sorts of emotional side effects, and in some cases, it will be eating more than is physically comfortable or eating less than the body needs.
-Both sides of the spectrum, overeating and undereating, find their roots in a fundamental lack of self-trust and a parent’s approach to feeding.
+A child who feels insecure in their relationship with their parent will develop many emotional side effects.
+When food is a battleground, kids may eat more than is physically comfortable or less than their body needs.
+Both ends of the spectrum find their roots in a fundamental lack of self-trust and a parent’s approach to feeding.

-We strongly recommend any of Ellyn Satter’s books, including the one that inspired this article, Your Child’s Weight: Helping Without Harming.
+We strongly recommend any of Ellyn Satter’s books, including Your Child’s Weight: Helping Without Harming.